Fourfront Group London Bridge Henry Woide 0793

 There's no getting around it: flexible working arrangements are here to stay, and smart businesses will continue to make provisions for their employees to work in this way and figure out how to design the best workplace solutions to adapt to a growing hybrid workforce.
 Our free, downloadable activity-based working guide includes the key principles of an activity-based working model, how to create and successfully implement a strategy based on these principles, and provides examples of how activity based working models work in practice.

-While estimates vary, most data points to hybrid work arrangements encompassing 25-60% of the workforce in 2023, with an upward trend expected in coming years.
+While estimates vary, most data points to hybrid work arrangements encompassing 25-60% of the workforce in 2024, with an upward trend expected in coming years.
 The exact percentages differ based on location, industry, job role, and individual workplace policies.
-However, hybrid work is becoming the predominant model for knowledge workers, in no small part because research suggests that hybrid workers are 22% happier than those working onsite full-time.
+However, hybrid work is becoming the predominant model for knowledge workers, in no small part because research suggests that hybrid workers in 2023 are 22% happier than those working onsite full-time, with engagement levels reaching a peak of 46% in 2024.

-Retaining talent and attracting new prospects in 2024 demands that offices take a more modular approach to their design.
-Flexible and agile workspaces are more necessary than ever before, and this equates to some spaces that are versatile and can be easily deconstructed to allow employees to reconfigure spaces on demand to suit ever-changing needs.
+Retaining talent and attracting new prospects in 2025 demands that offices take a more modular approach to their design.
+Flexible and agile coworking spaces are more necessary than ever before, and this equates to some spaces that are versatile and can be easily deconstructed to allow employees to reconfigure spaces on demand to suit ever-changing needs.

 But this isn't just about catering for unallocated desking and choices for dialling in; workers need more comfortable ways to connect and collaborate, as well as areas to focus away from collaboration where they can focus on solo tasks too.